Limantepe

-The town of Limantepe, sometimes spelled Liman Tepe, located on Turkey's western coast is the site of a prehistoric (Bronze Age) settlement that includes an ancient port dating from 2500 years located underwater offshore.
+Limantepe (Liman Tepe; Gr.
+Larisa), is a town located on Turkey's western coast is the site of a prehistoric (Bronze Age) settlement that includes an ancient port dating from 2500 years located underwater offshore.
 The area is situated in the urban zone of the coastal town of Urla near İzmir.
 In pre-classical antiquity and during the Hellenistic and Roman eras, it was a Greek town called Larisa.

+History

 The harbor settlement was inhabited starting from 6000 years ago and was equipped with a fortification wall partially submerged in the sea.
 The settlement changed significantly over time, and is one of the oldest known artificial harbors in the Aegean Sea.
 The underwater find includes vessels and urns that are believed to have arrived at the port from Greece and maybe Cyprus via the Black Sea.
+It is argued that this could make Limantepe the oldest, as well as the longest inhabited center of the Aegean coast of Anatolia.